makersacademy/airport_challenge/README.md

 We were given user stories, which I first broke down using domain modelling.
 My resulting models were then converted into failing feature tests, then translated into RSpec as failing unit tests.
 Following that, I wrote my code.

-Care has been taken to ensure encapsulation was done as much as possible, so that the user (air traffic controller) can only interact with an instance of the Airport class.
+Care has been taken to ensure encapsulation was done as much as possible, so that the user (Air Traffic Controller) can only interact with an instance of the Airport class.

 ### Installation